OpenCloses in 192 days

 To be eligible for the SHRF Mobilize Grant program, you must:

-Applicant must reside and work in Saskatchewan
+The principal applicant must reside and work in Saskatchewan during the funding period.

 What expenses are eligible under SHRF Mobilize Grant?

-Knowledge mobilization activities in health research.
+Knowledge mobilization activities in relevant and practical settings and mediums.

 Who can I contact for more information about the SHRF Mobilize Grant?

-You can contact Saskatchewan Health Research Foundation (SHRF) by email at ccunningham@shrf.ca.
+You can contact Saskatchewan Health Research Foundation (SHRF) by email at ccunningham@shrf.ca or by phone at none.

 Where is the SHRF Mobilize Grant available?